janaagaard75/FilmFilter/data/README.md

 ## TODOs

+* Turn on optimization in production build again (-p switch on Webpack).
+It seems that UglifyJS #harmony currently has issues.
 * Add support for 'babybio' showing type.
 This has to be added in the scraper first.
 * Inveatigate why the Webpack build is so much larger than compiling with tsc.